 Helping stop the progression of substance-related problems from reaching a point where academic careers, health, relationships, social life, and legal status is jeopardized.

-Sessions: Through education, group therapy and brief individual counseling, and, if needed, collaborating with outside providers for more intensive services, we help students halt the downward spiral and reclaim control of their lives.
+Sessions: Through education, group therapy and brief individual therapy, and, if needed, collaborating with outside providers for more intensive services, we help students halt the downward spiral and reclaim control of their lives.

 Schedule: If you’re interested in our services, please visit How to Get Started.